Return to Play

 In addition to limiting sports leagues to 50-person cohorts, AHS recommends individuals should limit the number of close-contact cohorts/mini-leagues they are a part of at one time.
 AHS currently leaves the decision to limit participation to one cohort or the setting a maximum number of cohorts their members can belong to in the hands of the organization itself.

-As we move to all Indoor leagues, and with player safety at the forefront, the CSSC has decided to limit players to one cohort this Winter season.
+With player safety at the forefront, the CSSC has decided to limit players to one cohort this Spring season.
 This means that players can only register to be a part of one team, in one league.
 We came to this decision after a lot of deliberation, and realize this restriction can make it more difficult to fill your full team as a team captain.
 We believe the limit is best for the community at large, and we are here to help guide you in choosing the best registration type (team, small group, or individual) for your situation.
-We will do all we can to ensure your Winter experience is the best it can be.
+We will do all we can to ensure your experience is the best it can be.

 For full details on sport cohorts and AHS guidelines for sport, please click here.